RosterElf Logo

 By downloading, you agree to our template disclaimer

-Retail cashier processing transaction at checkout
+Retail cashier processing a transaction at the checkout

 In Australia, retail cashiers are typically classified under the General Retail Industry Award 2020 (MA000004) as Retail Employees.
 Classification levels range from Level 1 for entry-level cashiers to Level 2 for experienced cashiers with competence in complex transaction processing and reconciliation.